slackapi/python-slack-sdk/README.md

 Whether you're building a custom app for your team, or integrating a third party service into your Slack workflows, Slack Developer Kit for Python allows you to leverage the flexibility of Python to get your project up and running as quickly as possible.

-You may also review our [Development Roadmap][dev-roadmap] in the project wiki.

 The **Python slackclient** allows interaction with:

 - The Slack web api methods available at our [Api Docs site][api-methods]